-Jesper was born in Amsterdam in 1992 and lives in Switzerland where he works as a graphic designer and visual artist.
-He taught himself everything about image editing and photography.
+Jesper was born in 1992 and lives in Amsterdam where he works as a graphic designer and visual artist.

 Supernatural Landscapes by Jesper Krijgsman @jesper.krijgsman Zurich, Switzerland